Sanic/rosbridge2cpp/README.md

 On the server-side, please ensure that you're starting the TCP variant of the rosbridge server.
 Websockets are currently not supported.

+In order to use the recommended, full-duplex BSON variant of the library, you need a recent rosbridge version that has been released after March 15 2017.
+At the time of writing this README, there is no release after that date.
+So right now, you need to install  [rosbridge](https://github.com/RobotWebTools/rosbridge_suite) from the repository.
+Everything after commit [f0844e2](https://github.com/RobotWebTools/rosbridge_suite/commit/f0844e24d05ded3c4ab803dc235c339e854175e8) should be fine.

 ## Running the unit tests
 Please ensure that the you executed cmake with '-Dtest=on' before you continue.
 When the library and the unit tests are compiled, execute the following commands on a machine running ROS to setup a minimal testing environment: